 The Basic ERS & Envisat Atmospheric Toolbox (BEAT) is a collection of executable tools and an application programming interface (API) which has been developed to facilitate the utilisation, viewing and processing of ESA GOMOS, MIPAS, SCIAMACHY and GOME data.

 This is a collection of tools and documents designed to facilitate the use of radar altimetry data.
-It can read most distributed radar altimetry data, from ERS-1 & 2, Topex/Poseidon, Geosat Follow-on, Jason-1, Envisat to the future Cryosat missions, and can perform processing and data editing, extraction of statistics, and visualisation of results.
+It can read most distributed radar altimetry data, from ERS-1 & 2, Topex/Poseidon, Geosat Follow-on, Jason-1, Envisat, Cryosat to the future Sentinel-3 mission, and can perform processing and data editing, extraction of statistics, and visualisation of results.

 BEST (Basic Envisat SAR Toolbox) is a collection of executable software tools that has been developed to facilitate the use of ESA SAR data.
 The purpose of the Toolbox is not to duplicate existing commercial packages, but to complement them with functions dedicated to the handling of SAR products obtained from the ASAR (Advanced Synthetic Aperture Radar) onboard Envisat and the AMIs (Active Microwave Instrument) onboard ERS 1/2.